arcctgx/ARver/doc/offset_detection.md

   +864         1      14
 ```

----

-[1] A CDDA sector can also be called a "frame", but I'll avoid using that name
+[^1]: A CDDA sector can also be called a "frame", but I'll avoid using that name
 here because of ambiguity.

+[^2]: This is similar to handling the type of AccurateRip checksums (ARv1 or v2).
+The checksum type is not indicated in the database, and is only known when a
+checksum of a specific type is matched to a database entry.